Why we don’t use the word ‘leper’

 We routinely reach out to journalists and media outlets about the importance of using appropriate language and the positive role they can play in helping end stigma and discrimination.

-Click here to view our sample disclaimers and responses.
+Click here to view these sample responses.